Cost of LivingUpdated May 2026

 How does San Antonio compare to other south cities?

-Among southern cities in our database, San Antonio ranks on the higher end for cost of living.
+Among southern cities in our database, San Antonio ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Austin and Round Rock.
 Use our comparison tool to see exact category-by-category differences.

 ← All costs in San AntonioCost of Living in all cities →All Cost of LivingTexas overviewCan I afford San Antonio?Living alone in San AntonioSalary needed in San Antonio